tuaminen/PIN2DMD-id4/README.md

 f-18 hurry up grows -> rows -> bonus

+-during "area 51 multiball mini-loop", all animations fade out with "grow from center"

 any -> scroll from bottom -> keep shooting, ball saved any -> scroll from bottom -> alien frenzy total